Sega Genesis Programming Part 1: Palettes

 Sega Genesis Programming Part 12: Scenes & NPCs

 I decided to focus on turning this crazy experiment into a simple one-room demo that contains all the basic mechanics of an adventure-like game.
-The first part of this involves supporting an arbitrary number of NPCs than can be moved between locations.
+The first part of this involves supporting an arbitrary number of NPCs that can be moved between locations.

 Sega Genesis Programming Part 13: Action Table